HansZimmer5000/LensComparison/README.md

 Each Entry should have (optional Data in extra brackets e.g. " (Af/VR/DX/Macro/...)"):

 Entry                 Description of data
-1. Full Lens Name     Brand + Focal Length + Apeture + (Af/VR/DX/Macro/...), e.g. "Nikon 8-15mm 1:3.5-4.5E ED AF-S VR"
+1. Full Lens Name-----Brand + Focal Length + Apeture + (Af/VR/DX/Macro/...), e.g. "Nikon 8-15mm 1:3.5-4.5E ED AF-S VR"
-2. Focal Length Start Millimeter
+2. Focal Length Start-Millimeter
-3. Focal Length End   Millimeter
+3. Focal Length End---Millimeter
-4. Apeture Start      e.g. 2,8
+4. Apeture Start------e.g. 2,8
-5. Apeture End        e.g. 4
+5. Apeture End--------e.g. 4
-6. Filtersize         Millimeter
+6. Filtersize---------Millimeter
-7. Magnification      e.g. 0.11x
+7. Magnification------e.g. 0.11x or 0,11 or 1:4
-8. Magnification      e.g. 0,11
-9. Magnification      e.g. 1:4
-10. Mount	      e.g. Nikon F
+8. Mount--------------e.g. Nikon F
-11. Sensor	      e.g. Full-Frame / Crop
+9. Sensor-------------e.g. Full-Frame / Crop
-12. Weight            Gramm
+10. Weight------------Gramm
-13. Size              Diagramm x Length
+11. Size--------------Diagramm x Length

 ## Task List
-- [ ] \(Must-Have)    Create UML graphs and keep them updated
+- [ ] \(Must-Have)----(Never done) Create UML graphs and keep them updated
-- [ ] \(Must-Have)    Complete README file
+- [ ] \(Must-Have)----Complete README file
-- [ ] \(Must-Have)    Got all necessary data from the most Nikon F compatible lenses
+- [x] \(Must-Have)----Got all necessary data from the most Nikon F compatible lenses
-- [ ] \(Must-Have)    Made a nice GUI for filtering and comparing the lenses (perhaps something like on "geizhals.de")
+- [x] \(Must-Have)----Made a nice GUI for filtering and comparing the lenses (perhaps something like on "geizhals.de")
-- [ ] \(Should-Have)  Got all necessary data from all the Nikon F compatible lenses
+- [ ] \(Should-Have)--Got all necessary data from all the Nikon F compatible lenses
-- [ ] \(Should-Have)  Data of Autofocus (AF,AF-S,MF) and Vibration Reduction
+- [ ] \(Should-Have)--Data of Autofocus (AF,AF-S,MF) and Vibration Reduction
-- [ ] \(Should-Have)  A Sheet with a Table where you can compare (from the ResultTable) selected lenses.
+- [ ] \(Should-Have)--A Sheet with a Table where you can compare (from the ResultTable) selected lenses.
-- [ ] \(NiceTo-Have)  Move from Excel to a real database (e.g. Wide-Column?)
+- [ ] \(NiceTo-Have)--Move from Excel to a real database (e.g. Wide-Column?)
-- [ ] \(NiceTo-Have)  Complete standalone program.
+- [ ] \(NiceTo-Have)--Complete standalone program.
-- [ ] \(NiceTo-Have)  Not only Nikon F lenses, but all Lenses compatible to Nikon F (e.g. with adapter the Pentax Lenses)
+- [ ] \(NiceTo-Have)--Not only Nikon F lenses, but all Lenses compatible to Nikon F (e.g. with adapter the Pentax Lenses)
-- [ ] \(NiceTo-Have)  Sheet with a Table with alle the lenses someone ownes, to see how much you can do with them and if you really need a new lens.
+- [ ] \(NiceTo-Have)--Sheet with a Table with alle the lenses someone ownes, to see how much you can do with them and if you really need a new lens.
-- [ ] \(NiceTo-Have)  Not only Nikon F Lenses and Nikon F compatible lenses, but all Lenses every made.
+- [ ] \(NiceTo-Have)--Not only Nikon F Lenses and Nikon F compatible lenses, but all Lenses every made.

 ## Motivation
 I really enjoy comparing all the lenses out there.